energie360/djangocms-xliff/README.md

 ## Settings

-By default, djangocms-xliff searches for the following django model fields: `CharField, TextField, URLField` in your plugins.
+By default, djangocms-xliff searches for the following django model fields: `CharField, SlugField, TextField, URLField` in your plugins.
 The texts from these fields will be used for the XLIFF import and export.